MythicSorcerer/azox-www/ADMIN-MANAGEMENT.md

 ## Overview

-The Azox Network admin system now includes advanced user management capabilities with both regular admin functions and super admin operations for dangerous actions.
+The Azox Network uses a three-tier role system: **users**, **admins**, and **owners**.
+This guide covers administrative capabilities and user management features.

-## 🔐 Access Levels
+## 🔐 Role System

-### Regular Admin
-- Ban/unban users
-- Delete user content (soft delete)
-- Bulk operations on non-admin users
+### User Role (`user`)
+- Default role for all new registrations
-- Forum and chat moderation
+- Can post in forums and chat
+- Can manage their own content
+- Cannot access admin functions

-### Super Admin
+### Admin Role (`admin`)
+- Administrative privileges for user management
-- Delete admin users (requires access code)
+- Can ban/unban regular users
-- Hard delete users (permanent database removal)
+- Can delete user content
+- Can access admin dashboard
+- Cannot ban/delete other admins or owners

+### Owner Role (`owner`)
+- Highest level access
+- Can ban/delete admins and other owners
-- Purge all inactive users
+- Can perform all admin functions
-- **Access Code:** `AZOX_SUPER_2025_DELETE_ADMIN`
+- Can access owner-only operations
+- Full system control

-## 📋 User Management Features
+## 📋 Admin Features

-### Individual User Actions
+### Individual User Management
 Access via Admin Dashboard → Recent Users → Actions button

 **Available Actions:**